strategy draft

 ChatGPT agent OpenAI describes Operator, now folded into ChatGPT agent mode, as an agent using its own browser to perform tasks.
 Source

-Claude Code (DIY) Claude Code ships as a CLI coding agent that can be run persistently on a user-provisioned VM.
+Claude Code (DIY) Claude Code ships as a CLI coding agent that can run persistently on a user-provisioned VM.
 Source

 Clawhost Clawhost markets one-click hosting for OpenClaw with no servers or setup.
 Source